 We are a biopharmaceutical company focused on cancer therapeutics with preclinical and clinical product candidates.
-The following product candidates are in the clinical stage of development:
+Our clinical product portfolio includes:

-- Eniluracil is a dihydropyrimidine dehydrogenase ("DPD") inhibitor that we are developing to enhance the therapeutic value and effectiveness of 5-FU, one of the world's most widely used oncology agents.
+• Eniluracil a dihydropyrimidine dehydrogenase ("DPD") inhibitor that we are developing to enhance the therapeutic value and effectiveness of 5-FU, one of the world's most widely used oncology agents.
 5-FU is currently used as first or second-line therapy for a variety of cancers, including colorectal, breast, gastric, head and neck, ovarian, and basal cell cancer of the skin, among others.
-We licensed eniluracil from GlaxoSmithKline ("GSK") in July 2005. - ADH-1 is a molecularly targeted anti-cancer drug that selectively targets N-cadherin that is present on certain tumor cells and the established blood vessels that supply tumors.
-ADH-1 is currently in clinical
+We have an ongoing Phase I clinical trial combing eniluracil and 5-FU to establish the maximum tolerated dose of our proprietary combination.
+We licensed eniluracil from GlaxoSmithKline ("GSK") in July 2005.

-- development in combination with four different chemotherapy agents and completed patient enrollment in the single-agent Phase Ib/II and Phase II clinical studies in Europe and North America at the end of 2006.
-We licensed ADH-1 from McGill University ("McGill") in February 2001. - STS is a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at Oregon Health & Science University ("OHSU") to reduce the disabling loss of hearing in patients, both adults and children, treated with platinum-based anti-cancer agents.
-In 2006, we executed an agreement with the International Childhood Liver Tumour Strategy Group (known as SIOPEL), a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a randomized study of STS to reduce hearing loss in children associated with platinum-based chemotherapies.
-Under the terms of the agreement, SIOPEL will conduct and fund the clinical activity and we will provide drug and drug distribution for the study.
+- ADH-1 a molecularly targeted anti-cancer drug that selectively targets N-cadherin present on certain tumor cells and the established blood vessels that supply tumors.
+We have initiated a clinical program with ADH-1 in combination with four different chemotherapy agents and commenced a Phase I clinical study combining ADH-1 with melphalan for the treatment of melanoma.
+The patient enrollment in single-agent Phase Ib/II and Phase II clinical studies in Europe and North America was completed in December 2006.
+We licensed ADH-1 from McGill University ("McGill") in February 2001. - STS a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at Oregon Health & Science University ("OHSU") to reduce the disabling loss of hearing in patients, both adults and children, treated with platinum-based anti-cancer agents.
+In 2006, we executed an agreement with the International Childhood Liver Tumour Strategy Group (known as SIOPEL), a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a randomized study of STS in reducing hearing loss in children treated with platinum-based chemotherapies.
+Under the terms of the agreement, SIOPEL will conduct and fund the clinical activity and we will provide the drug and drug distribution for the study.
 We also continue to work with the U.S. Children's Oncology Group ("COG") to initiate a randomized U.S. clinical trial with STS in children.
 We licensed STS from OHSU in September 2002.

-Our preclinical portfolio includes: (i) novel peptides and small chemical molecule successors to ADH-1; (ii) peptides and small molecules targeting the cadherin mediated metastatic spread of some cancers; and (iii) peptides that combine both angiolytic and anti-angiogenic properties.
+Our preclinical portfolio includes: (i) novel peptides and small chemical molecule successors to ADH-1; (ii) peptides and small molecules targeting the cadherin-mediated metastatic spread of some cancers; and (iii) peptides that combine both angiolytic and anti-angiogenic properties.
 We have synthesized small chemical molecules and peptide antagonists and agonists for a wide array of cadherin adhesion molecules, with drug candidates available to move into future clinical development, particularly in the following areas: